CynthiaPeter/Technical-Writing-Resources/README.md

 I am glad you have taken this path and if you wanna talk, send a DM on [Twitter](https://twitter.com/iamCynthiaPeter) or schedule a call [here](https://calendly.com/cynthiapeter/lets_talk_technical_writing).

+### Speak to someone

+Dillion has offered to speak to anyone with questions.
+Set up a call [here](calendly.com/dillionmegida).

 Happy Learning!!!